jags14385/Type-on-Strap/_posts/2019-08-29-my-first-poem-or-a-prose.md

 Hidden are these feelings
 shrouded are my fears
 All I want, is not to hide
-All I want, is to be seen
+All I want, is to be seen by you....

 ---
 **Hence, something to ponder about :**